johnnyiller/johnnyiller.github.io/_posts/2015-8-26-debugging-a-resque-background-job.markdown

 bundle install
 {% endhighlight %}

-Now that we have byebug we are ready to get started.
+Now that we have *byebug* we are ready to get started.
 Open up the offending code.
-In my case it the background job was being executed via the following code.
+In my case the background job was being executed via the following code.

 {% highlight ruby %}
   class GeneralBackgrounder < BaseTask